opensourcefeed/opensourcefeed.github.io/distribution-archlabs.md

 screenshots:
   ArchLabs Linux 2018.07 : "http://distroscreens.blogspot.com/2018/07/archlabs-linux-201807-screenshots.html"

-description : "ArchLabs is a rolling distribution inspired by the simplicity and look and feel of Bunsenlabs, another operating system based on Debian with Openbox window manager"
+description : "ArchLabs was a rolling distribution inspired by the simplicity and aesthetics of BunsenLabs, another Debian-based operating system featuring the Openbox window manager.
+As of 7th June 2023, the ArchLabs project has been discontinued."

 ---

-**ArchLabs** is a rolling GNU/Linux distribution featuring a well tweaked Openbox window manager.
-ArchLabs is inspired and influenced by the look and feel of BunsenLabs.
+**ArchLabs** was a rolling GNU/Linux distribution that featured a well-tweaked Openbox window manager.
+The project was inspired and influenced by the look and feel of BunsenLabs.
+However, it's important to note that as of 7th June 2023, the ArchLabs project has been discontinued.

-At the initial stages of development, ArchLabs was following the look and feel established by the Busnelabs.
-In later phases, ArchLabs developed it's own style and feel and it is longer a *fork* (at least in style) of BunsenLabs.
+In its early stages of development, ArchLabs closely followed the look and feel established by BunsenLabs.
+However, as the project progressed, ArchLabs developed its own distinctive style and feel, and it is no longer considered a *fork* (at least in style) of BunsenLabs.

-Another difference between ArchLabs and BunsenLabs is base distribution.
-BunsenLabs is based on Debian *stable* release, while ArchLabs is based on Arch and follows a rolling release model.
+One of the key distinctions between ArchLabs and BunsenLabs lies in their base distributions.
+While BunsenLabs is based on Debian's *stable* release, ArchLabs opted for a base built on Arch Linux, following a rolling release model.
+Despite its discontinuation, ArchLabs had carved out its niche as a rolling release distribution with a unique Openbox configuration.
+Users seeking a similar experience may explore alternative distributions that align with their preferences and requirements.